 As a result, the Obama campaign sued Ohio, saying all residents should be able to vote early, and not just those in the military.

 The Romney camp has chastised Obama, saying he doesn't want military members to vote early.
+This isn't a close one.
+Romney, his campaign team and lawyers are flat out lying, and he knows it.

 The length to which the GOP has gone nationwide to suppress turnout in November is shameful.